tgagor/template-dockerfiles/CONTRIBUTING.md

         - `buildx`
     - depending on builder, some feature might not be available or not (for ex. squashing)

+    Partially done.
+Interface is there and basic `buildx` added side by side to default `docker` builder.

 5.  **Feature**: Add support for multi-arch image builds

     Easiest to achieve with `buildx` builder.
 Could be a "killer" feature as with multiple platforms you have those many corner cases, small package names differences, different URLs for dependency downloads, so exactly what I try to improve with my tool.